F4JTV/CPyS-891/README.md

 TODO:
 - Menu -> done
 - Functions
-- Memory
+- Memory -> in progress
-- Reset the rig to default config
+- Reset the rig to default config -> done
 - Save and open config files
 - Presets for quick config
 - About